 - Stir in the yogurt and beat until it is well mixed.

-- Pour into loaf pan and bake for 1 hour and 15 minutes.
+- Pour entire contents of bowl into loaf pan and bake for 1 hour and 15 minutes.
 Check after that time and bake a little longer if you prefer a drier bread.

 Chocolate Avocado Truffles